ephoning/sam-genai-rag-prototype/README.md

 * Allow the 'data ingest' lambda to invoke models per:
 ```
       using the IAM UI
-      - in sam-genai-rag-prototype CloudFormation stack, browse to ...dataiingestfunctionrole...
+      - in sam-genai-rag-prototype CloudFormation stack, browse to ...DataIngestFunctionRole...
       - select: Add permissions - Create inline policy

       - select: Select a service: bedrock